-This policy sets out how employees, board members, stakeholders, consultants, sub-contractors, partners and any other agencies can raise any serious concerns they may have about any aspect of the Group's work on a confidential basis without any fear of reprisal.
+This policy sets out how employees, board members, stakeholders, consultants, sub-contractors, partners and any other agencies can raise any serious concerns they may have about any aspect of Platform Housing Group's (the Group) work on a confidential basis without any fear of reprisal.
 This policy should be read in conjunction with the Group's Code of Conduct.